Uplift » Common Car Accident Injuries

 Scrapes and Cuts

-Car collisions often result in flying loose objects.
-This includes cell phones, cups, purses, books, etc. When directly impacting you, these objects can cut your body and cause injury.
-The severity of these cuts and scrapes vary from minor to extreme blood loss that requires stitches.
+Car collisions often result in loose objects flying around.
+These include cell phones, cups, purses, books, etc. If these objects strike you directly, they can cut your body and cause injury.
+The severity of these cuts and scrapes varies from minor to severe, potentially requiring stitches or causing extreme blood loss.

-It is important to note that many injuries are not apparent right after an accident.
-Some take days, weeks or even months to surface.
+Many injuries are not apparent right after an accident.
+Some take days, weeks, or even months to surface.
 Regardless of how you feel after a car accident, seek medical attention to be safe.

 Credit Card Icon